Pitched Roof Guide | How to Calculate Roof Pitch in Degrees

 How to measure roof pitch in the UK

-The pitch of a roof is the angle or slope that the roof is built at and if you have two or more sides of your roof that meet in a peak at the top of the structure, you have a pitched roof.
-In the UK, over 93% of properties have a pitched roof meaning if you are unsure what type of roof you own, it is more than likely a pitched one.
+The pitch of a roof is the angle or slope at which the roof is built, and if you have two or more sides of your roof that meet in a peak at the top of the structure, you have a pitched roof.
+In the UK, over 93% of properties have a pitched roof, meaning that if you are unsure what type of roof you own, it is more than likely a pitched one.

-Measuring the pitch of your roof is important if you are carrying out repairs or work to your roof.
+Measuring the pitch of your roof is important if you are carrying out repairs or work on your roof.
 From working out the number of roofing materials you will need to determining how water drains away from the property, calculating the pitch of your roof is something that is very important when it comes to roofing repairs or extensions.
+When measuring, be sure to take your measurements from the edge (eaves) of the roof to the peak, as this will give you the correct run measurements needed to accurately determine the roof pitch.

 However, if you have never worked out how to calculate roof pitch before, it can seem difficult to know where to even start.
 Fortunately, as one of the leading roofing companies in Melksham, we have years of experience in calculating roof pitch.
 For this reason, we have created this comprehensive guide on how to work out the pitch of your roof with two different easy-to-follow methods.